Auckland road tolls "unlikely" says Joyce

 Mr Brown said he could not see any other way of raising extra revenue than with a motorway toll.

-Next story in Political: Labour sets sights on State of the Nation
+Next story in Politics: Labour sets sights on State of the Nation

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.